mythaxis/mythaxis.github.io/content/issue-24/Every Hat is a Crown.md

 “Five hundred,” he croaked, his voice disintegrating into a terrified whisper.
 “Five hundred crowns.
 How much will they weigh by the end, and how strong is my neck?”

 -

+*Thanks for reading - but we'd love feedback!
+Let us know what you think of "Alight" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/138444164743251).*